Omkar54-ui/Fastdel-Figma-Internship/README.md

 The smart home voice UI was designed by studying UX principles for smart devices and integrating voice command flow using clean dashboard elements and icons.

 I carefully followed all internship instructions, stayed active with group updates, and made sure to organize and submit all deliverables professionally.

-Let me know if you'd like this in PDF format or want it included inside your documentation file.